mohAnan-CS/Currency-Converter-Testing/README.md

    - Execute the test scripts to validate the behavior of the website.
    - Use frameworks like JUnit to organize and manage your test suite.

-By combining Selenium IDE and WebDriver, you can create comprehensive automated tests to ensure the functionality and stability of your website.

 You can find all selenuim IDE file in `testingfiles`.

 You can file all selenuim web driver in `src/test/java/com/birzeit/currencyconvertertesting/selenium`.